rondreis schotland highlands

 Day 10: Glencoe, Inveraray & Loch Lomond

-Day 11: Stirling & return to Edinburgh
+Day 11: Stirling & back to Edinburgh

 Why book with Caractère?